plamenstefanov/SMT-Formula-Rewriting/README.md

 Description
 ------------
 This project is to design/automatically generate rewriting rules for SMT formulas to conduct satisfiability-preserving rewriting.
 After the rewriting the solving result should be the same.
-The rewriting rules can be used to 1) find soundness bugs in SMT solvers, 2) uncover potential performance/incompleteness issues, or 3) improve the performance.
+The rewriting rules can be used to
+   - find soundness bugs in SMT solvers
+   - uncover potential performance/incompleteness issues
+   - improve the performance.

 Installation
 ------------